darianbrown/chronos/README.md

 // create a Chronos instance with date reference of today
 $chronos = Chronos::today();

+// create a Chronos instance with the current time
 $chronos = new Chronos();

+// create a Chronos instance with the following timestamp
+$chronos = new Chronos(1347690188);

+// create a Chronos instance matching the date string (any valid date string works)
+$chronos = new Chronos('-3 weeks -1 day +2 hours');

 ````

 ### Displaying a date